Starke427/Wazuh/README.md

 This script installs a stand-alone instance of Wazuh 3.9.2 on Elastic 7.1.1 and has been tested on CentOS 7.6.
 It is recommended you deploy this on a CentOS server with 4 vCPUs and at least 8GB RAM.
 The amount of storage provided is dependent on how long you hope to maintain immediately available logs.
+It is recommended that you rotate logs to long-term, cold storage (NFS or S3) if trying to meet compliance requirements for log retention.

 ## Installation: